mohdraavi/Zomato_Restaurant_Clustering_-_Sentiment_Analysis/README.md

 4.Xgboost:(Ensemble technique based on boostingfbtos                                 e)

-A Random Forest is a reliable ensemble of multiple Decision Trees (or CARTs); though more popular for classification, than regression applications.
-Here, the individual trees are built via bagging (i.e., aggregation of bootstraps which are nothing but multiple train datasets created via sampling of records with replacement) and split using fewer features.
-The resulting diverse forest of uncorrelated trees exhibits reduced variance; therefore, is more robust towards change in data and carries its prediction accuracy to new data.
-However, the algorithm does not work well for datasets having a lot of outliers, something which needs addressing prior to the model building.

 Model Performance:

-Logistic Regression:

 Conclusion:

 Clustering and sentiment analysis were performed on a dataset of customer reviews for the food delivery service Zomato.
 The purpose of this analysis was to understand the customer's experience and gain insights about their feedback.

 The clustering technique was applied to group customers based on their review text, and it was found that the customers were grouped into two clusters: positive and negative.
 This provided a general understanding of customer satisfaction levels, with the positive cluster indicating the highest level of satisfaction and the negative cluster indicating the lowest level of satisfaction.